xfsnowind/react-folderflip/README.md

 * Component in different framework
 * Allow component be a non full-screen element
-* Set window size as parameter
+* Allow to set window size as parameter

 ## License